 We are really grateful to our customers acting as 'leak spotters' helping us to find and fix leaking and burst water pipes.
 This isn't always as easy as it seems so we have a process to fix leaks and it often looks like this.

 Reporting - the leak spotters

 Thank you very much if you’ve reported a leak already.

 If you haven’t, reporting a leak is really easy, so if you spot one let us know.

-    You can call our leakline number on 0800 33 00 33, go on our website and fill in our leak form or via web chat.
+You can call our leakline number on 0800 330 033, fill in our online form or let us know via web chat.
 You’ll be asked to give as much information as possible about the leak so that we can book it in for repair.

 Recording - the leak schedulers